 Dilaudid addiction is a growing problem among both recreational drug users and chronic pain sufferers.
-Overcoming a dependence on this powerful narcotic comes with a host of unique challenges, and for many, willpower alone is simply not enough.
+Overcoming a dependence on this powerful narcotic comes with a host of unique challenges.
+For many, willpower alone is simply not enough.

-In this post, we’ll take a close look at this powerful opioid, as well as strategies for overcoming its addictive spell.
+In this post, we’ll examine this powerful opioid, as well as strategies for overcoming its addictive spell.

 What Is Dilaudid?

 Hydromorphone is a prescription painkiller sold under the brand name Dilaudid, among others.
 Hydromorphone is used to treat long-term chronic pain, as well as severe pain following surgery.
 Because of its strength, Dilaudid is very rarely prescribed for short-term pain management.